shirve/react_filter_exercise/README.md

 ## Note
 Take commented ellipsises (...) as hints where to put lines of code. **Don't forget to remove unnecessary chunks of code such as unused methods and variables!**.
-Feel free to use `lodash` in your components!